Aterxx/Blooket-Hack/README.md

 Go to your chrome bookmark manager and click on the menu in the top right and select 'Import bookmarks' and select the '.html' file.

+# For Versions 2.0+ The above should be useless
+Just download the .html file, go to bookmark manager, import bookmarks, and select the .html file

 # How to use
 When in a blooket game, just click on the bookmark.
 Simple as.
   ______